 The following are the different kinds of guardianships that can be undertaken in Florida:

-Guardian of the Person: When a person is unable to make decisions regarding their personal safety and well-being, and if they have no valid Advanced Health Care Directives ( or if they have such documents but the person(s) named in the documents are unavailable or incapable of acting appropriately, then a Guardian of the Person will be appointed to make the Ward’s decisions regarding the exercise of their personal rights.
+- Guardian of the Person.
+When a person is unable to make decisions regarding their personal safety and well-being, and if they have no valid Advanced Health Care Directives ( or if they have such documents but the persons named in the documents are unavailable or incapable of acting appropriately) then a guardian of the person will be appointed to make the ward’s decisions regarding the exercise of their personal rights.

-Guardian of Minor: The natural (or adopted) parents of a minor are considered the child’s guardian for all purposes.
-If, however, one or more of the parent(s) of the minor child are not available, a parent, brother, sister or “next of kin” can petition to be appointed the minor child’s guardian for purposes of handling their health and financial decisions.
-This type of guardianship automatically terminates upon the minor child turning 18 years of age.
+- Guardian of a Minor.
+The natural or adopted parents of a minor are considered the child’s guardian for all purposes.
+If, however, one or more of the parents of the minor child are not available, a parent, brother, sister or “next of kin” can petition to be appointed the minor child’s guardian for purposes of handling their health and financial decisions.
+This type of guardianship automatically terminates when the minor child turns 18.